-- 30% women researchers and HDR students across FLEET - 100% compliance of FLEET HR Recruitment Policy (Appendix A) in all Centre recruitments.
+- 30% women researchers and HDR students across FLFFT - At least two "FLEET Diversity" scholarships or fellowships are offered annually from 2022-2023 - 100% compliance of FLEET HR Recruitment Policy (Appendix A) in all Centre recruitments.

-4.3 Establish career support initiatives for women in
+4.3 Establish career support initiatives for women in FLEET and members with caring responsibilities

-FLEET

-FLEET aims to create and maintain a working environment that eliminate the conflict between research and family commitments.
+FLEET aims to create and maintain a working environment that eliminates the conflict between research and family commitments.
 Career support initiatives for women scientists within FLEET aim to create gender equity in the workplace and retain female scientists.
 While addressing the gender equity problem, these measures are designed to improve the working environment for researchers of all genders:

-• aim to retain women after the first postdoc, e.g., through the Women in FLEET Fellowship

-• offer strategic support to a project if a leader is on maternity or paternity leave

-• assist with family travel and childcare expenses associated with a FLEET member attending a conference
+- Aim to retain women from marginalised groups after a PhD,, e.g., through the FLEET Diversity and Women in FLEET Fellowships - Offer strategic support to a project if a leader is on maternity or paternity leave - Assist with family travel and childcare expenses associ-

-• promote and encourage positive family-friendly working practices across FLEET, such as:

-- flexible working hours

-- focus on the outcomes rather than physical attendance.
+- ated with a FLEET member attending a conference - Promote and encourage positive family-friendly working practices across FLEET, such as: - Flexible working hours - Focus on the outcomes rather than physical attendance.